theyashi/theyashi/README.md

 - 🌱 I'm currently learning machine learning and data visualization.
 - 💡 I'm passionate about creating visually stunning and interactive user interfaces.
 - 💬 Let's talk about tech, creativity, or anything that sparks curiosity!
+- 🌱 I’m currently learning DATA
+- 👯 I’m looking to collaborate on DATA ANALYTICS PROJECTS
+- 🤔 I’m looking for help with ...
+- 💬 Ask me about Deloitte, Cyber & Strategic Risk, Business/Data Analytics
+- 📫 How to reach me: mail me at theyashitiwari@gmail.com
+- 😄 Pronouns: She/Her
 ---

 ## 💻 Tech Stack